-Refereed two papers for Mathematics Magazine (a publication of the Mathematical Association of America): one in 2011 and one in 2012.
+Refereed three papers for Mathematics Magazine (a publication of the Mathematical Association of America): one in 2011, one in 2012, and one in 2013.

 Refereed two papers for the Journal of the Alabama Academy of Science: one in 2008 and one in 2010.